shawmoonazad/Qiskit_MRA/README.md

 # Qiskit_MRA
-This the qiskit notebook repository for the Mahdy Research Academy conducted by Md Shawmoon Azad (young expert).
+This is the qiskit notebook repository for the **Mahdy Research Academy's quantum computing research**,

+conducted by **Md Shawmoon Azad** (Research Assistant & Young Expert).